What is paronychia?

 How is it treated?

 Your doctor will tell you what kind of medicine is right for you.
-He or she might want you to use a steroid cream or take pills.
-If you have very bad paronychia, you might need minor surgery to drain the infection and help the nail fold heal.
+He or she might want you to use a steroid cream that you put on your cuticle, or your doctor might prescribe pills.
+If you have very bad paronychia, you might need minor surgery to drain the fluid around the nail.

 What can I expect?

-Acute paronychia goes away within a few days once the infection is treated.
-Chronic paronychia can take weeks to months to go away.
+It might take a few months for the paronychia to go away.
 Keep using your medicine until your doctor tells you to stop.